privacy-scaling-explorations/zkevm-circuits/docs/EVM_Circuit.md

 ## Architecture

 We decompose the execution trace into execution steps and impose constraints for each step/step state transition.
 A `Step` contains two parts: `StepState` carries the execution step and its context information; and `CellManager` helps to fill the step's information as witnesses into the circuit's cells.
 An API layer `ConstraintBuilder` is built upon the backend proof system (Halo2) to impose constraints.
-The oveall architecture looks as follows:
+The overall architecture looks as follows:

 ```mermaid
 stateDiagram